NandanDevHub/NandanDevHub/README.md

 * 🛠️ **Learning and building with:** .NET Core, C#, and backend fundamentals
 * 🧠 Currently exploring **DevOps**, **Cloud** and **Data Structures**
-* 🏏 Passionate about cricket — working on a **CrickSim Pro** project to simulate match tactics
+* 🏏 Passionate about cricket: Working on a **CrickSim Pro** project to simulate match tactics
 * 🧩 Enjoy making smart productivity tools like a **ToDo app with Razor Pages**
 * 📸 Also into photography and all things cricket!